jhwinter/unit-testing-typescript-nodejs/notes.md

   - This answers the question of why some code behaves the way it behaves, it's because it's a requirement.
   - If this is required, then the tests should reflect that requirement.
   - If our units are requirements, then our tests will be very powerful.

+---

+## What are the advantages of a heavy mock approach?

+- Test classes in isolation
+- Impose a strict coding style
+  - Example: too many dependencies make the class hard to test
+- Once tests are in place, it is easy to create new tests

+## What are the disadvantages of a heavy mock approach?

+- Tests and implementation are tightly coupled
+  - Small change in implementation leads to many changes in tests
+- Hard to write
+  - In JS/TS, we don't have a mock generator library

+---

+## What are the advantages of a low mock approach?

+- Test more with less code
+- Easier to write and to read
+- Easier to maintain

+## What are the disadvantages of a heavy mock approach?

+- Hard to cover edge cases
+- Hard to setup in some cases:
+  - An ideal workflow was presented in the course
+  - Instead of DB mock, we may have a docker container
+  - Other services may have to be dockerized
+  - CI/CD point of view: a lot more configuration is required

+---

+## Integration Tests

+### Understanding integration tests

+- Test the system as close as possible to the real deployment
+- Testing stage - identical to the production stage
+  - Run it locally or remotely
+- How we will test our system:
+  - Launch the app
+  - Use it as a normal user
+  - Make assertions based on the resources

+---

+## Snapshot testing

+- test large objects
+- test UI components, generated logic (JSON)

+---

+## Testing frameworks comparison

+- Jest is an all-in-one library
+  - test runner
+  - mock
+  - assert
+- Mocha is a test runner
+  - mock: SinonJs
+  - assert: Chai
+- Jest advantages
+  - one library
+  - easy TS integration
+  - popular (better support)
+  - test UI features (React)
+- Mocha advantages
+  - more complex features
+  - `when(certainCall).thenReturn(certainResult)`
+    - this can be replicated in Jest, but Mocha's solution is a bit more elegant